Online Originals: Greenville named 12th best college town

 Greenville has been ranked 12th on the list.

-Cities were ranked based on the amount of residents enrolled in a higher education institution.
+Cities were ranked based on the number of residents enrolled in a higher education institution.
 The larger the percentage of students, the bigger the impact on the community.

 Greenville is home to East Carolina University (ECU) and Pitt Community College (PCC).